Luton Airport closed as fire rips through car park

 “Passengers are advised not to travel to the airport at this time, as access remains severely restricted.”

-More than 15 crews from Bedfordshire Fire Service tackled the blaze with nearby residents advised to close their windows to avoid the smoke.
+Nearby residents were told to close their windows to avoid the smoke.

-A brigade spokesman said: “One half of the structure is fully involved in fire and the building has suffered a significant structural collapse.
+Andrew Hopkinson, chief fire officer for Bedfordshire Fire and Rescue Service, said it received the first report about the blaze at 8.47pm and its first two appliances arrived at the scene just under 10 minutes later.

-“Fire crews are working to extinguish the fire and prevent it from spreading to adjacent buildings and vehicles on air side of the airport.”
+The fire was on the third floor of the terminal car park two.

 Describing the car park, Luton Airport’s website said: “Our brand new multi-story car park offering secure, on-site parking using just a five-minute walk to the terminal entrance.”